devowhippit/jquery.sldr/README.md

 	<li><a href="#callbacks">Callbacks</a>.
 Callbacks on initialization, individual slide load (via <a href="#post-load">post load</a>), slide start, slide complete.</li>
 	<li><a href="#post-load">Post Load</a>.
 Post image load feature.
 Progressively loads images after the page is loaded.</li>
 	<li>¡To do!
 Animation Hook.
 Define your own animation.</li>
 	<li>Support for IE 7+, Chrome, Safari, Firefox, IOS 3+, Android 3+.
-Not tested in Opera or older versions of Chrome, Safari, Firefox.</li>
+Not tested in Opera or older versions of Chrome, Safari, Firefox.
+Easing supported with jquery.easing.1.3.js.</li>
 </ol>